adiadds/react-practic/README.md

 git comands

-pwd => full path-Name to current working directory ls => list of directories / folders dir => for directories cd .. => change directory and move one step in folder
+pwd => full path-Name to current working directory.

+ls => list of directories / folders

+dir => for directories

+cd .. => change directory and move one step in folder

 D: => for goto D drive

-cd Users => for goto users folder cd / => for root folder direct cd C:\Users\Adil\Music => for directly go to music folder in c drive cls => for clearing the cmd mkdir folder-Name => for new folder creation mkdir folder Name => it will creat 2 folders named folder and name tab => for auto complition of the name of the folde you are typing echo contet of file and things to show as content > file-name.txt => for creating new file named file-name of type txt with content type file-name => to see what is in side the file del file-name => for deleting a file rmdir folder-name => for deleting a folder git config --global --edit => to check the current user and email. to exit that manu press :x git config --global user.email "aadilasadhatti@gmail.com" => for adding email git config --global user.name "Adil Asad" => for adding name to git git --version => for check the version and to check if git is installed) git init => for intialize the git reposetory //Start // first step git status => to check weather any commit is made. git log => to see all the commits on that branch. to quit log press (q) git branch -m newName ( to change the branch name. by default its name is master git add fileName.txt => for start trecking the changes in the file. git add . => to add all newly created files at once git commit -m "comments for future that what you have did in past" git commit -am "commit message" => it adds an commit at once. but it only works if you did't created new fil git branch => to check your current branch. and to watch how many branches git checkout -b features => it will create a new copy of your current brench. in my case master branch. it will not effect mater branch but will have the same commits as master git checkout 87yy78g8g => watch commit number in git log and paste to go some other commit git checkout master => to switch the branch git merge features => it will merge features branch into your current branch. in this case current is master. we will confirm this by looking in logs if we update in 2 different branches and merge them it will rase conflicts. which will removed by accepting current or incoming updates git rm fileName.txt => to delete a specfic file (cd deleting-data (first change the directory) after that add and commit to save changes git reset --hard Head~1 => reverse/delete 1 last commit after ~ if write ~3 it will bring us back to 3 steps. git branch -D features => it will delete features branch git checkout -- . => it will remove all unstaged changes git checkout -- fileName.txt => it will remove all unstaged changes in fileName.txt) git reset file1.txt => it will turn file1.txt into unstaged file, and then above step) git commit --amend -m "message" => change last commit message
+cd Users => for goto users folder

+cd / => for root folder direct

+cd C:\Users\Adil\Music => for directly go to music folder in c drive

+cls => for clearing the cmd

+mkdir folder-Name => for new folder creation

+mkdir folder Name => it will creat 2 folders named folder and name

+tab => for auto complition of the name of the folde you are typing

+echo contet of file and things to show as content >

+file-name.txt => for creating new file named file-name of type txt with content

+type file-name => to see what is in side the file

+del file-name => for deleting a file

+rmdir folder-name => for deleting a folder

+git config --global --edit => to check the current user and email. to exit that manu press :x

+git config --global user.email "aadilasadhatti@gmail.com" => for adding email

+git config --global user.name "Adil Asad" => for adding name to git

+git --version => for check the version and to check if git is installed)

+git init => for intialize the git reposetory //Start // first step

+git status => to check weather any commit is made.

+git log => to see all the commits on that branch. to quit log press (q)

+git branch -m newName ( to change the branch name. by default its name is master

+git add fileName.txt => for start trecking the changes in the file.

+git add . => to add all newly created files at once

+git commit -m "comments for future that what you have did in past"

+git commit -am "commit message" => it adds an commit at once. but it only works if you did't created new fil

+git branch => to check your current branch. and to watch how many branches

+git checkout -b features => it will create a new copy of your current brench. in my case master

+branch. it will not effect mater

+branch but will have the same commits as master

+git checkout 87yy78g8g => watch commit number in git log and paste to go some other commit

+git checkout master => to switch the branch

+git merge features => it will merge features branch into your current branch. in this case current is master. we will confirm this by looking in logs. if we update in 2 different branches and merge them it will rase conflicts. which will removed by accepting current or incoming updates

+git rm fileName.txt => to delete a specfic file (cd deleting-data (first change the directory) after that add and commit to save changes

+git reset --hard Head~1 => reverse/delete 1 last commit after ~ if write ~3 it will bring us back to 3 steps.

+git branch -D features => it will delete features branch

+git checkout -- . => it will remove all unstaged changes

+git checkout -- fileName.txt => it will remove all unstaged changes in fileName.txt)

+git reset file1.txt => it will turn file1.txt into unstaged file, and then above step)

+git commit --amend -m "message" => change last commit message

 Git Hub

-git remote add origin https://github.com/adiadds/web-dev.git git branch -M main ( to change the name of master branch to main) git push origin main
+git remote add origin https://github.com/adiadds/web-dev.git

+git branch -M main ( to change the name of master branch to main)

+git push origin main

 to remove your Credetials